4th InsuResilience Global Partnership Annual Forum 7-10 December 2020

 Notwithstanding the hard situation, individuals, communities, and the InsuResilience Global Partnership members have worked out and applied multiple ways to cope and address the challenges posed by COVID-19 and climate shocks.

-The InsuResilience Global Partnership is more than ever inspired to create a space for reflection, exchange of knowledge and information about best practices on the concerns that threaten the lives and livelihoods of poor and vulnerable people in a changing risk environment and how to sustain developmental gains as a prerequisite for improving the well-being of vulnerable communities.
+The InsuResilience Global Partnership was more than ever inspired to create a space for reflection, exchange of knowledge and information about best practices on the concerns that threaten the lives and livelihoods of poor and vulnerable people in a changing risk environment and how to sustain developmental gains as a prerequisite for improving the well-being of vulnerable communities.